Molly Dobbs: Reception

 Ian Wylie of The Manchester Evening News praised the character and actress for scenes which aired during the highly publicised death of long-term character Vera Duckworth, stating: "readers will know how impressed I was by the acting of Vicky Binns in scenes immediately following the death of Vera Duckworth".

 The affair between Molly and Kevin received some negative attention, and criticism for changes in Molly's character, described by the author and TV critic Grace Dent as transforming her into a "sex fuelled dick-daft strumpet."
 Vicky Binns was surprised by positive reaction: "I love playing a minx.
 Women give me a nudge and a wink when I'm in the supermarket and say, 'You go girl!'"
 Ruth Deller of entertainment website Lowculture criticised her affair storyline stating: "Like the rest of the world, we’ve hated the Kevin/Molly storyline.
 We hate it even more for it turning Molly, previously somewhat likeable, into an out-and-out bitch.
-Let's just hope it's one of those storylines that will be swept under the carpet soon and never mentioned again…"
+Let's just hope it's one of those storylines that will be swept under the carpet soon and never mentioned again…" In 2010, Dan Martin from The Guardian put Molly on his "fantasy hit-list" of characters to be killed-off in 50th anniversary special as he believed that Molly had "lost her personality", and that he believed that it would create "better drama" if the soap's scriptwriters used the accident to kill-off "major characters we're supposed to care about".